cloonix/excalidraw-ocr/README.md

 > - `notes.excalidraw.md` → `notes.md`
 >
 > Intermediate files (SVG, PNG) are automatically cleaned up after processing.
+>
+> **Smart Caching:** Results are cached based on content hash.
+If you run the same file again without changes, it will use the cached result instead of reprocessing.
+Use `-f` to force reprocessing.

 ### How It Works